Restaurants in Zurich

 Telephone: (0)44 388 6840

 Established in 1325 as a wine cellar and a restaurant in 1551, Veltliner Keller evokes a sense of history and charm in its detailed wooden panelling.
-Orginally used to store Italian-Swiss wines that were transported to Zurich over the Alps, this delightful restaurant offers wholesome, heart cuisine that will not disappoint.
+Originally used to store Italian-Swiss wines that were transported to Zurich over the Alps, this delightful restaurant offers wholesome, hearty cuisine that will not disappoint.
 The seasonal menu includes Swiss and Italian dishes as well as the traditional Zurich dish, kalbsgeschnetzeltes (sliced veal and mushrooms in a white wine sauce).

 Address: Schlüsselgasse 8

 Telephone: (01) 225 4040

 Located in the St Gotthard Hotel, the Hummerbar (Lobster Bar) is one of Zurich's top dining spots.
 The rich scarlet décor and dark wood creates the perfect setting for a romantic dinner.
 Fresh caviar, oysters and shellfish are flown in daily from Iran, and woven into the menu of classical French cuisine with a Mediterranean flair.
 Open Monday to Saturday for lunch and dinner and on Sunday for dinner.